Air Pollution Control Barrels

 |A – Diameter, Outside:||19-1/2″||24″||28″||32″|

 |Max Design Temp., Fahrenheit:||140||140||140||140|

-Activated Carbon – The Air General vapor adsorbers are filled with virgin, high activity, activated carbon.
-Any of virgin coal, coconut shell, reactivated or impregnated carbons are available as well.
+Activated Carbon – The Air General vapor phase activated carbon drum adsorbers come standard with a virgin, high activity activated carbon.
+Other products are available to suit specific applications.

 Removable Lid – 16 gauge lid with ring and bolt closure, poly-clad cellulose gasket.